 (5) In November 2017, the directors granted option-based awards to these individuals at a strike price equal to the five-day weighted average of the Common Shares for the five trading days immediately preceding the date of grant.
-The dollar value set forth represents the accounting fair value calculated by Mullen Group as at the date of grant in accordance with the Black Scholes Merton methodology set forth in the Handbook.
+The dollar value set forth represents the accounting fair value calculated by Mullen Group as at the date of grant in accordance with the Black Scholes Merton methodology set forth in the Handbook which dollar value remains unchanged as at February 29, 2020.
 Assumptions used in this calculation using the Black Scholes Merton method are expected share price volatility, expected life, expected risk-free interest rate, expected dividend yield and expected forfeiture rate.